facebook/react-native-website/docs/debugging.md

 ### Syntax Erorrs

 Syntax errors will automatically open a full screen LogBox error with the source of the syntax error.
 This error is not dismissable because it represents invalid JavaScript execution that must be fixed before continuing with your app.
-To dismiss these errors, fix the syntax error and either save to automatically dismiss (with Fast Refresh enabled) or cmr+r to reload (with Fast Refresh disabled).
+To dismiss these errors, fix the syntax error and either save to automatically dismiss (with Fast Refresh enabled) or cmd+r to reload (with Fast Refresh disabled).

 ## Chrome Developer Tools